Registry Metrics & Definitions

 - Full Time Equivalent (FTE)

-Definition: The full time equivalent or FTE is the percentage of time (as a decimal) that a team member dedicates to direct patient care as part of the palliative care service.
+Definition: The full time equivalent or FTE is the percentage of time (as a decimal) that a staff member dedicates to the palliative care service.

 Calculation: For each staff person, divide their average weekly work hours by 40 hours (or your standard workweek hours).